Whole30 Homemade Almond Butter (Keto, Paleo)

-I just started making my own almond butter, and I will never buy it in the store again!
+I love making my own almond butter.
+I will never buy it in the store again!
 It tastes better than anything I’ve bought from a store.
-Ultra smooth and creamy, and has the most intense, nutty almond flavor.
+Ultra smooth, creamy, and has the most intense, nutty almond flavor.

-Even better than the taste and simplicity of making it, I like making my own almond butter because I know what kind of almonds are being used.
+I only make my own almond butter because I know what kind of almonds are being used.

 - 3 cups organic, raw almonds

-- Put the almonds and salt in a food processor with the S blade.
-Blend for 30 minutes, scraping down the bowl and lid with a spatula every 5 minutes or so.
+- While the almonds are still hot, add them to your food processor along with the salt.
+Blend for 20-25 minutes, scraping down the bowl and lid with a spatula if the clumps get stuck.

 This post contains affiliate links, thanks for the love!